 Here are the types of financial statements and tips on how to create them:

 A balance sheet displays the assets, liabilities, and shareholder equity for a given time period.
-Begin by listing your assets on the left side of the page, including cash on hand and in the bank, the value of your equipment, the value of your inventory in stock, and any other financial assets.
+Begin by listing your assets on the left side of the page, including cash on hand and in the bank, your equipment’s value, your inventory in stock, and any other financial assets.

 List your liabilities on the right side of the page, including accounts payable, credit card balances, bank loans, and any other money your company owes.